Contents, Foreword, & Introduction

 The account begins with a description of the early Universe and the circumstances that produced the earliest manifestation and transmission of streams of photons of light.
 It then tracks forward to the present day and the modern telescopes that allow us to recognize the relics of that same light as it streams into our eyes whenever we look up into the night sky.

 The article nudges and prods two thoughts as it unfolds.
-One recognizes that our lives are circumscribed by very local conditions and that we are entirely powerless in the face of the scale and grandeur of the cosmos.
-The other contemplates the implications of connections between the origins of light and the emergence of visual perception and cognition in human beings.
+One recognizes that our lives are circumscribed by very local conditions, and the second, that we are entirely powerless in the face of the scale and grandeur of the cosmos.
+This framework is used to contemplate the implications of connections between the origins of light and the emergence of visual perception and cognition in human beings.

 The overall tone encourages an active rethinking of life in a way that is empowering.
 It is addressed particularly to young people who feel burdened by our present situation and see the possibility of radical changes in the way human beings envision themselves.
 It speaks to those who are already aware of the risks associated with nuclear conflict, climate change, environmental destruction and the industrialized and brutal exploitation of animals, among others.